 - Kane Wildlife Sanctuary, Along

 - Namdhapa National Park (Tiger Project), Miao

 - Dihang-Debang Biosphere Reserve, Dibang Valley

-One can spot a wide variety of wild lives including elephant, tiger, gaur, barking deer, black bear, red panda only to name a few.
+One can spot a wide variety of wild lives including elephant, tiger, barking deer, black bear, red panda, to name a few.